Daniel Jędraszko

-Daniel Jędraszko (born April 6, 1976 in Szczecin) is a Polish sprint canoeist who has competed since the late 1990s.
-He has been world champion four times in the Canadian canoe C-2 event with partner Paweł Baraszkiewicz.
+Daniel Jędraszko (born April 6, 1976, in Szczecin) is a Polish sprint canoeist who has competed since the late 1990s.
+He has been world champion four times in the canoe double (C2) event with partner Paweł Baraszkiewicz.

 They also won a C-2 500 m silver medal at the 2000 Summer Olympics in Sydney.
 The same year Jędraszko won his only European title to date (again in the C-2 500 m).
 However at the 2004 Athens games they underperformed and came away without a medal.

 Injuries prevented him from competing in 2005 but in 2006 he formed a new C-2 partnership with Roman Rynkiewicz.
 They finished fifth at the world championships in Szeged, Hungary.
 At the 2008 Summer Olympics in Beijing, they finished ninth in the C-2 500 m event.
 Jędraszko has a total of ten medals at the ICF Canoe Sprint World Championships.